awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-walk-custom.md

 # Walkthrough: Assign custom inventory metadata to an instance<a name="sysman-inventory-walk-custom"></a>

-The following procedure walks you through the process of using the AWS Systems Manager [PutInventory](https://docs.aws.amazon.com/ssm/latest/APIReference/API_PutInventory.html) API action to assign custom inventory metadata to a managed instance\.
+The following procedure walks you through the process of using the AWS Systems Manager [PutInventory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutInventory.html) API operation to assign custom inventory metadata to a managed instance\.
 This example assigns rack location information to an instance\.
 For more information about custom inventory, see [Working with custom inventory](sysman-inventory-custom.md)\.

 **To assign custom inventory metadata to an instance**

-1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you have not already\.
+1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you have't already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.